 To arrange an interview, please email me via my website contact form.
 I try to respond to all requests, but cannot always do so immediately.
 Patience is awesome!
 I'm much faster about actually answering questions once I've agreed to an interview, as I don't want them to get lost in my inbox.

-A: Although I may be messing with you, my favorite colors really are orange and green.
-I've always loved Halloween, and I just love the way those colors look in combination.
-Fortunately, my skin tone actually allows me to wear orange without looking entirely like an advertisement for Tang.
+A: Although I may be messing with you, my favorite colors are really orange and green.
+I've always loved Halloween, and I love the way those colors look in combination.
+Fortunately, my skin tone actually allows me to wear orange without looking like an advertisement for Tang.
 I also have a tendency to paint my walls orange with green trim.
 I find it soothing.

 A: I'm a voracious reader, and my favorite authors tend to shift and change with my mood.
 My overall favorite is Stephen King, closely followed by Terry Pratchett, Kelley Armstrong, and James Tiptree, Jr. I adore the works of Elizabeth Bear, Catherynne Valente, Tanya Huff, and Jim Hines, as well as many others.
-When I'm feeling fluffy, I read a lot of trashy horror and some chick-lit, although I tend to be pretty picky about that sort of thing.
+When I'm feeling fluffy, I read a lot of trashy horror and gimmick mysteries, although I tend to be pretty picky about that sort of thing.
 I also read a lot of YA and children's literature.
 It makes me happy.

 A: People who see me at book signings or conventions may find that my level of mobility varies dramatically from event to event.
 Sometimes I'm bouncy and running hither and yon, and sometimes I'm sitting very still, or even using a cane to walk.
 This is because I have three herniated disks in my lower back (L3 to L5, for the morbidly curious), and they can cause me truly unpredictable levels of pain.
 So if I'm hiding behind a table and refusing to shake people's hands, it's not you, it's entirely me.